This page tells you about the biological therapy drug bevacizumab (Avastin) and its possible side effects. There are sections about

 Bevacizumab targets a cancer cell protein called vascular endothelial growth factor (VEGF).
 This protein helps cancers to grow blood vessels, so they can get food and oxygen from the blood.
 All cancers need a blood supply to be able to survive and grow.
 Bevacizumab blocks this protein and stops the cancer from growing blood vessels, so it is starved and can't grow.
 Doctors call treatments that interfere with the development of a blood supply anti angiogenesis treatments.

-You have bevacizumab through a drip into a vein.
-You may have it through a small tube put into the vein (cannula).
-Or you may have it through a central line, portacath or PICC line.
+You have bevacizumab into your bloodstream (intravenously).
+You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 You have the first dose of bevacizumab over 90 minutes.
 If you don’t have any problems, the time can gradually be reduced to 30 minutes.

-- Feeling sick happens in about 2 out of 3 people (67%) but most people aren’t actually sick
+- Feeling sick happens in about 2 out of 3 people (67%) but most people aren’t actually sick.
+You can have anti sickness medicines to help

-- Pain and weakness affecting your joints, muscles, chest and abdomen
+- Pain affecting your joints, muscles, chest and abdomen

 - Poor appetite

-- Constipation – drink plenty of fluids if you are constipated.
-Let your doctor or nurse know if you are constipated for more than 3 days
+- Constipation – drink plenty of fluids and let your doctor or nurse know if you are constipated for more than 3 days

 - Irregular periods

-- Loss of fertility – you may not be able to become pregnant or father a child after having this drug.
-Talk to your doctor before starting treatment if you plan to have a baby in the future
+- Loss of fertility – you should not become pregnant or father a child while having this treatment.
+You may be able to store eggs or sperm before starting treatment

 - Watery eyes – let your nurse know if you have this